B0Gec/Diofantos/README.md

 MoadeeB is an algorithm implemented in Python for the discovery of exact equations (e.g. from integer sequences).

 ## Development branch:
-This is the branch of the latest release code of MoadeeB, while main branch is intended for development only.
+This is the branch of the latest release code of MoadeeB, while the main `oeis` branch is intended for development only.

 Therefore, consider the recommended usage of stable version, available in:
 - a pre-release: https://github.com/B0Gec/Diofantos/releases/tag/v2.0.0_m2025_2_15